 - Reporting past due payments to credit bureaus

 - Court action, which may result in jail time

 To put it simply, the State of Florida will do everything in its power to make you comply with its orders.
 If you owe child support pursuant to a DOR order, it is strongly recommended that you do not wait.
 You may be able to negotiate a payment plan or another way to handle past-due payments.
 You also may be able to modify the amount ordered so you can meet your future obligations.
 Having an experienced attorney is critical to protecting your rights and handling your child support responsibilities.

 How Can Orlando Family Team Help Me?

-Many parents want to financially support their children, but simply do not have the means to do so.
+Many parents want to financially support their kids, but simply do not have the means to do so.
 Although the DOR will attempt to work with a parent to help him or her to meet this obligation, the DOR does not work for you.
 You cannot expect a hearing officer to explain your legal rights or the procedures you can take to defend yourself.

 If you find yourself on the receiving end of a DOR enforcement action, your case can quickly spiral out of control.
 You may start to accumulate substantial amounts of back child support that can overwhelm you.
 Worse, you could face a driver’s license suspension, jail time, or other enforcement actions that will only make it that much more difficult to catch up.

 Contact Our Florida Department of Revenue Child Support Attorney Today!

 At Orlando Family Team, we understand the procedures that govern these types of cases.
 You may be entitled to information from the other parent, but this takes familiarity with the discovery process.
 Your case will likely be better handled in circuit court, so we may be able to help move it there.
 Regardless, you need an advocate to help ensure the process is fair and the amount of child support is reasonable.

 No matter what kind of child support case you have, let Orlando Family Team help.
 Contact us today to schedule your consultation.